capensis/canopsis/doc/TR/TR__alarms.rst

          :param str sort_dir: Either "ASC" or "DESC"
          :param int skip: Number of alarms to skip (pagination)
          :param int limit: Maximum number of alarms to return
+         :param bool truncated: If True, a notification is sent if the max alarms count is exceeded
          :returns: List of sorted alarms + pagination informations
          :rtype: dict
          """